All This and Rabbit Stew: Analysis

 The film contains a reference to World War II, when the hunter threatens to Blitzkrieg Bugs.

 The hunter is identified in his model sheet as "Tex's Coon".
-The hunter fills the role usually associated with Elmer Fudd; this was one of four Bugs Bunny short films of 1941 which have him facing a different hunter each time (the others were Hiawatha's Rabbit Hunt, in which Bugs faced an Indian; The Heckling Hare, in which Bugs faces Willoughby the Dog; and Wabbit Twouble, which pits Bugs against Fudd).
+The hunter fills the role usually associated with Elmer Fudd; this was one of four Bugs Bunny short films of 1941 that have him facing a different hunter each time (the others were Hiawatha's Rabbit Hunt, in which Bugs faced an Indian; The Heckling Hare, in which Bugs faces Willoughby the Dog; and Wabbit Twouble, which pits Bugs against Fudd).
 A later scholar, John Stausbauch, described the hunter in terms of racial stereotype: as a "shufflin', big lipped, sleepy-eyed country coon", who cannot resist a game of craps.
-The Stepin Fetchit-like character has his shuffling and mumbling exaggerated for comic effect.

 The hunter is dressed in a hat, a short-sleeved shirt, overalls and oversized shoes.
 A character with the same attire and demeanor would later be used in Angel Puss (1944).
 He essentially plays a stereotypical Sambo role in the film, and was named Sambo in its publicity material, as he had been in Rabbit Stew.

-The hunter's and Bugs' reaction from the bear's unexpected appearance from the rabbit hole (horn sound included) was somewhat reused in Wabbit Twouble (1941).

 The giant hollow log gag was reused in The Big Snooze (1946), Foxy by Proxy (1952), and Person to Bunny (1960).

 Reception

-Motion Picture Herald (Sept 13, 1941): "The little colored Sambo decides to try his hand at capturing Bugs Bunny, but meets with the same success as his predecessors.
+Motion Picture Herald (September 13, 1941): "The little colored Sambo decides to try his hand at capturing Bugs Bunny, but meets with the same success as his predecessors.
 Just as he has the screwy rabbit cornered, Bugs Bunny entices him into a craps game, and little Sambo winds up a sadder and wiser hunter."

-Boxoffice (Sept 14, 1941): "One big, long hand.
+Boxoffice (September 14, 1941): "One big, long hand.
 That's what this Technicolor cartoon is.
 It shows unmistakable signs of extra effort, preparation and ingenuity in all departments.
 The central character, a little bitty colored Sambo, is a cinch to capture fun-loving audiences.
 Here he decides to go gunning for some rabbits.
 He meets up with a nimble-witted adversary that has little Sambo in a constant dither."

-Motion Picture Exhibitor (Sept 17, 1941): "Sambo, a little negro boy, goes rabbit hunting, meets cynical Bugs Bunny, the screwy rabbit...
-This is a very funny reel in every respect — characters, situations, and story.
+Motion Picture Exhibitor (September 17, 1941): "Sambo, a little negro boy, goes rabbit hunting, meets cynical Bugs Bunny, the screwy rabbit...
+This is a very funny reel in every respect—characters, situations, and story.
 If the feature is heavy or not so good, this will make the customers feel good anyhow."

-The Film Daily (Sept 12, 1941): "A Bugs Bunny Howl: Having eluded Hiawatha and other Leon Schlesinger characters, Bugs Bunny this time is pursued by Sambo in a riotous short that will make anyone laugh, and laugh hard.
+The Film Daily (September 12, 1941): "A Bugs Bunny Howl: Having eluded Hiawatha and other Leon Schlesinger characters, Bugs Bunny this time is pursued by Sambo in a riotous short that will make anyone laugh, and laugh hard.
 Trying to describe the action would be like trying to explain a maise but the Technicolor cartoon is about as mirth provoking as anything has any right to be."